-Pay respects to thousands that have given their lives in the name of U.S. freedom at this national military cemetery.
+Pay respects to thousands who have given their lives in the name of U.S. freedom at this national military cemetery in Arlington, Va.

 The Arlington National Cemetery is the country’s largest military cemetery and serves as the final resting place for more than 400,000 military veterans and their immediate family from the fronts of Iraq and Afghanistan, as well as World Wars I and II, the Korean conflict, Vietnam, the Cold War and America’s Civil War.

 The cemetery conducts between 27 and 30 funerals every weekday.
 The site is open to the public 365 days a year with free admission for those who wish to tour the site and pay their respects.

 Arlington National Cemetery is the home of several well-known historic sites, including the Tomb of the Unknown Soldier, which is a tribute to unidentified fallen soldiers who fought in World War I, World War II, Korea and Vietnam.
 The Tomb of the Unknown Soldier is a large white sarcophagus that is guarded 24 hours a day, 365 days a year by Tomb Guard sentinels from the elite 3rd U.S. Infantry Regiment.

 The Changing of the Guard ritual—an elaborate, somber ceremony where a sentinel seamlessly takes over guard duty for the previous sentinel—happens every hour from October through March and every half hour from April through September.

 The gravesite of President John F. Kennedy is also on view at Arlington National Cemetery.
 At his funeral on Nov.
 25, 1963, Jacqueline and Robert Kennedy lit an eternal flame that remains alight today.
 Two of Kennedy’s children and Jacqueline Bouvier Kennedy Onassis are also buried alongside the president.